Log Likelihood Methods

 $$cll = -(1/2)(m \ln(2\pi) + m + \ln\det S + 2 \ln\det (a_0^{-1}b_0)$$

-and the ARMA parameter matrices \(a_i\) and \(b_i\).
+which only depends on the sample y and the ARMA parameter matrices \(a_i\) and \(b_i\).

 For state space models the (approximate) log likelihood is computed quite analogously.